zkcofficial/zkcofficial.github.io/ei/eogle/familytree/pw'wma/eeuo/eeuo'e1.md

 # FamilyTree

-### Prince Eeuo'e
+### King Eeuo'e

 <i>Image not available</I>
 <br>
+(Em'w'omwa Eeuo'e'Ea is his title, meaning King Eeuo'e of Ea in the Seae tradition.
+The overwhelming tradition among the Pw'wma is to depict thier familial crest and title as opposed to portrait)<br>
-His name Eeuo'e means 'Eeuo the second' as he is the first born son of king Eeuo od Ea.
+His name Eeuo'e means 'Eeuo the second' because he is named after his father, king Eeuo of Ea

 <hr>

 <br>

-Lore: He was the first son of king Eeuo and next in line for the throne of Ea
+Lore: He was the second king of the kingdom of Ea, taking the throne after his father king Eeuo's passing.
 <br>

 Children:<br>